dequelabs/axe-website/examples/index.md

 ## More integrations!
 Try and test.

-When you click on one of the integrations you'll be directed to WorldSpace Attest.
-This is an automated accessibility testing solution for developers.
+The integrations below are available as part of <a href="https://www.deque.com/products/worldspace-attest/">WorldSpace Attest</a>, an automated accessibility testing solution for developers.

 <div class="allblocks">
 	<a class="dqpl-link" href="https://www.deque.com/products/worldspace-attest/" target="_blank">